Fall 2017 Admission Deadline:

 - Do not wait for final grades/degrees before sending transcripts; if you are offered admission, you will submit final transcripts then.

-- To have official scores sent to DU, please use School Code 4842
+- To have official scores sent to University of Denver, please use School Code 4842

 - General GRE required; GRE psychology subject test optional.